 Commercial Litigation Attorneys

-If you have been served with a lawsuit, the you have 30 days from when you were served to file a response.
-Time is of the essence, so start interviewing a commercial litigation attorneys as soon as possible.
+If you have been served with a lawsuit, the you have limited time from when you were served to file a response.
+Time is of the essence, so start interviewing commercial litigation lawyers as soon as possible.

 If, on the other hand, you are in the offensive position, you are not under the same time pressure.
 If you have tried all the alternatives such as mediation, arbitration, and negotiation, then sometimes commercial litigation is all that you have left.

 - Organize your paperwork and your witnesses.
 Firms spend a lot of money having commercial lawyers and their paralegals organize boxes of paperwork that could easily be conducted by their own staff.
 The other advantage you enjoy by having your staff organize the paperwork is that they know the foundation of both your company and most likely the situation at hand.
 A paralegal who is new to the case has to figure everything out and then put it together for the first time.
 This alone will save you tens of thousands of dollars.